 If a book is illustrated, I will give writers and artists equal credit in my social media and blog posts.
 If I’m reviewing a comic book or graphic novel, I will also credit the inkers, color artists, and letterers.

-My reviews are the writing equivalent of business casual: somewhere between informational conversation and literary criticism.
+My reviews are the writing equivalent of business casual: somewhere between informal conversation and literary criticism.
 They reflect my personal opinion, and my goal is to be fair and honest.
-I prefer not to post reviews of books that I didn’t enjoy, unless there is something actively harmful about the book that I want to address.
+I usually prefer not to post reviews of books that I didn’t enjoy, unless there is something actively harmful about the book that I want to address.
 Therefore, if I accept a book, this does not guarantee a review.
 However, if I haven’t posted a review of your book, that doesn’t mean I didn’t enjoy it!
 I simply may not have had time to read it yet, or I may still be drafting the review.

 All reviews will include the following: